2034 Winter Olympics: WADA vs USADA conflict

-The IOC insisted that Salt Lake City agree that it may "terminate Olympic host city contracts in cases where the supreme authority of the World Anti-Doping Agency (WADA) in the fight against doping is not fully respected or if the application of the world antidoping code is hindered or undermined."
+The IOC insisted that Utah agree that it may "terminate Olympic host city contracts in cases where the supreme authority of the World Anti-Doping Agency (WADA) in the fight against doping is not fully respected or if the application of the world antidoping code is hindered or undermined."
 This was intended to undermine the United States Department of Justice's criminal investigation into the allegations that the World Anti-Doping Agency failed to sanction and covered up drug use by Chinese swimmers.
+The Chinese have accused the western mainstream media, in particular The New York Times, of atrocity propaganda against the Chinese athletes.
 However, IOC president Thomas Bach has attempted to alleviate concerns that the city could lose its second Olympics if organizers do not fulfill an agreement to play a peacemaker between anti-doping authorities.
-Bach downplayed the gravity of a termination clause that the IOC inserted into Salt Lake City's host contract in July.
+Bach downplayed the gravity of a termination clause that the IOC inserted into Utah's host contract in July.

 Development and preparations

-The 2002 Winter Olympics in Salt Lake City had left a strong legacy, with venues constructed for the Games (such as Utah Olympic Park) having continued to host international events and world championships; in the 2013–14 period, Utah hosted 16 winter sports events, contributing $27.3 million to the state economy.
-The United States Olympic & Paralympic Committee stated in 2022 that it was "already in dialogue with the IOC, not yet for a specific year but as part of their evolving process" over the possibility of Salt Lake City hosting a future Winter Olympics; the Committee had named Salt Lake City its preferred candidate for a future U.S. Winter Olympics in 2022, citing its existing infrastructure.

-A report by the Future Host Commission For The Olympic Winter Games estimated that the games will cost $3.9 billion.
+The 2002 Winter Olympics in Salt Lake City had left a strong legacy, with venues constructed for the Games (such as Utah Olympic Park) having continued to host international events and world championships in the years that followed; in the 2013–14 season, Utah hosted 16 winter sports events, contributing $27.3 million to the state economy.
+The United States Olympic & Paralympic Committee (USOPC) stated in 2022 that it was "already in dialogue with the IOC, not yet for a specific year but as part of their evolving process" over the possibility of Salt Lake City hosting a future Winter Olympics; the Committee had named Salt Lake City its preferred candidate for a future U.S. Winter Olympics in 2022, citing its existing infrastructure.
+A report by the Future Host Commission estimated that the privately-funded Games would cost $3.9 billion.
+By comparison, a record $51 billion was spent by Sochi for the Winter Games twenty years prior.

 Venues

 Utah Olympic Park, pictured in 2007, was originally built for the 2002 Games and is scheduled to host several events in 2034.

+The Games will utilize nearly all of the facilities originally constructed for the 2002 Winter Olympics, but with some differences: